Last editedMay 20236 min read

 The future of A2A payments

-We’re still only at the beginning of A2A payments’ potential, however, the Worldpay Global Payments Report has predicted that by 2023 they will account for 20% of all e-commerce payments in Europe - surpassing card payments.
-What’s more, A2A payment growth won’t be limited to European markets with nine of 10 Gen Z’s living in emerging market nations.
-Their purchasing power will heavily influence government’s who wish to capitalise on this generation’s habits and demands.
+We’re still only at the beginning of A2A payments’ potential, and its growth won’t be limited to European markets with nine of 10 Gen Z’s living in emerging market nations.
+Their purchasing power will heavily influence governments who wish to capitalise on this generation’s habits and demands.

 Read more about Instant Bank Pay powered by Open Banking via Gocardless.